peter-olom/rn-google-places-autocomplete/README.md

 ### Installation

-**Note**: You must obtain an API Key for Places Autocomplete from your developer console.
+**Note**: You must obtain an API Key for Places Autocomplete from your google developer console.
 This Module uses the HTTP Places Autocomplete web service

 ```bash
 npm install rn-google-places-autocomplete